 Sandy Valley Ranch provides guests and adventure-seekers with the ultimate cowboy adventure.
 You’ll ride horses, herd cattle, take a surrey ride, learn to rope, and get the chance to play cowboy.
-For Real!

 Your adventure begins with a scenic 45 minute drive from Las Vegas.
 The Mojave Desert welcomes you as you pass ancient yucca and Joshua trees.
 As you drive over the crest of the beautiful Columbia pass keep an eye out for mountain sheep.
 You will soon be 100 years from the glitz and glamour of Las Vegas and ready to enjoy a taste of life in the real Old West.